-...(d) have a substantial adverse effect on the proper and efficient conduct of the operations agency...
+\dots (d) have substantial adverse effect on the proper and efficient conduct of the operations of an agency.

-15. Upon examination of the documents I identified information for which a claim under section 47E(d) of the FOI Act is warranted.
+18. Upon examination of the documents I identified information for which a claim under section 47E(d) of the FOI Act is warranted.
 I considered that the material could reasonably be expected to have a substantial adverse effect on the proper and efficient conduct of the operations of Defence.

-16. I note that use of the word 'could' in this provision also requires no more than a degree of reasonableness to be applied in deciding whether disclosure would cause the consequences specified.
+19. I note that use of the word 'could' in this provision also requires no more than a degree of reasonableness to be applied in deciding whether disclosure would cause the consequences specified.

-17. Having reviewed the information, with respect to the Guidelines, I am satisfied that the release of the information could have an adverse effect on the assessments, Defence uses to determine a clearance subject's suitability to access classified resources.
+20. Having reviewed the information, with respect to the guidelines, I am satisfied that the release of the information could have an adverse effect on the effectiveness of the assessments Defence uses to determine a clearance subject's suitability to access classified resources.

-18. Defence relies on frank and honest answers from applicants related to the security clearance process.
+21. Defence relies on frank and honest answers from applicants related to the security clearance process.
 Material, which if publicly released, could provide an understanding of the factors assessed, sources used, and information considered by Defence to be of significance, may allow clearance subjects to provide artificial answers to demonstrate superficial behaviours.
-This may provide an inaccurate picture concerning individual applicants, who may then be assessed as suitable to access classified or sensitive resources, with a resultant increased risk to the Commonwealth.
+This may provide an inaccurate picture concerning individual applicants, who may then be assessed as suitable to access classified or sensitive resources, with a resultant increase risk to the Commonwealth.

-19. Further, identification of database fields and formats, even empty fields, would provide information on Defence's approach to protective security assessment that would reduce the effectiveness of mitigations.
+22. Further, identification of database fields and formats, even empty fields, would provide information on Defence's approach to protective security assessment that would reduce the effectiveness of mitigations.

-20. I am satisfied that the expected effect of disclosing to the applicant material identified exempt under sections 47E(d) could adversely affect the proper and efficient conduct of the operations of Defence.
-I have decided that the specified material identified in the documents is conditionally exempt pursuant to sections 47E(d) of the FOI Act.
+23. I am satisfied that the expected effect of disclosing to the applicant material identified exempt under section 47E(d) could adversely affect the proper and efficient conduct of the operations of Defence.
+I have decided that the specified material identified in the document is conditionally exempt pursuant to subsection 47E(d) of the FOI Act.
 My public interest considerations are set out below.

-Section 47E - Public interest considerations
+Public interest considerations - Section 47E

-21. I have found that some of the identified document is conditionally exempt under section 47E(d) of the FOI Act.
+24. I have found that the identified document is conditionally exempt under section 47E(d) of the FOI Act.
 Section 11A (5) provides that, if a document is conditionally exempt, it must be disclosed 'unless (in the circumstances) access to the document at that time would, on balance, be contrary to the public interest'.

-I considered the factors favouring disclosure set out in section 11B(3) of the FOI Act.
-22. The relevant factors being that disclosure may promote some of the objects of the FOI Act, as information held by the Government is a national resource.
-However, disclosure of this information would not increase public participation in the Defence process (section 3(2)(a) of the FOI Act), nor would it increase scrutiny or discussion of Defence activities (section 3(2)(b) of the FOI Act) in a meaningful way.
+25. I considered the factors favouring disclosure set out in section 11B(3) of the FOI Act.
+The relevant factors being that disclosure may promote some of the objects of the FOI Act, as information held by the Government is a national resource.
+However, disclosure of this information would not increase public participation in the Defence process (section 3(2)(a) of the FOI Act), nor would it increase scrutiny or discussion of Defence activities (section 3(2)(b) of the FOI Act).

-23. Paragraph 6.22 of the Guidelines specifies a non-exhaustive list of public interest factors against disclosure.
+26. Paragraph 6.22 of the Guidelines specifies a non-exhaustive list of public interest factors against disclosure.
 The factors I find particularly relevant to this request are that release of this information could reasonably be expected to prejudice:

-h. an agency's ability to obtain confidential information; or i. an agency's ability to obtain similar information in the future.
+- a. the protection of an individual's right to privacy; - b. the interests of an individual or a group of individuals; - c. an agency's ability to obtain confidential information; or - d. an agency's ability to obtain similar information in the future.